bspear8/TCCart/Project2/Design-Team/Docs/TestPlan.md

 ### 1.5 Technology

 As the system will be built in Java using the Android Studio IDE, it will utilize JUnit for a test framework.
+Espresso may be used to automate user interface testing of the application wherever possible.

 ## 2 Test Cases

 *This section should be the core of this document.
 You should provide a table of test cases, one per row.
 For each test case, the table should provide its purpose, the steps necessary to perform the test, the expected result, the actual result (to be filled later), pass/fail information (to be filled later), and any additional information you think is relevant.*